MichelMoriniaux/SmartWebServer/README.md

 There is also support for using the "ACGAM R1 Bluetooth 4.0 Wireless Gamepad" over Bluetooth LE which you can read about here: https://onstep.groups.io/g/main/wiki/26762

+# Manticore specifics
+The secondary ESP32 on the manticore provides the following services:
+- runs the SWS
+- Ethernet port connectivity
+- Limit switch
+- Homing switches for the 2 axis

 # Flashing The Smart Web Server
 The exact flashing procedure depends on which device you will be using.
 You can find instructions for setting up the SWS in its Wiki here: https://onstep.groups.io/g/main/wiki/26881